vassvik/odin-glfw/README.md

 # odin-glfw

-In linux, requires glfw to be installed (from your repo).
-Confirmed to work in Ubuntu 16.10.
+In linux, requires glfw to be installed (from your repo). **NEW VERSION NOT TESTED YET**.

-In windows, just build normally using the latest build (works as of 18-04-2017)
+In windows, just build normally using the latest build, as it will use the bundled .dll (works as of 30-04-2017).